Experiment # 1 CHEMICAL OXYGEN DEMAND (COD)

 METHODS OF DETERMINATION OF COD

-1. Open Reflux Titrimetric Method Principle01
+1. Open Reflux Titrimetric Method Principle

 In this method known amount of strong oxidizing agent is being added.
 Then reaction takes place to form CO2 and H2O.
 Then remaining amount of oxidizing agent is being determined by titration.
 The amount of oxidizing agent to be added depends upon the COD of sample which can roughly be known by knowing the source of sample.
 Chemical Oxygen Demand